 There are different options for the transformation of the data depending on the available hardware.
-At top level (so in the cloud, for example), you find products and frameworks that permit an abstract, possibly visual definition of the transformation.
+At the highest level (so in the cloud, for example), you find products and frameworks that permit an abstract, possibly visual definition of the transformation.
 At the level near the sensors, you must use simpler options.

 IoT applications generally save data at all levels.
 Because – as can be seen in the next section – data analyses are carried out at all levels, too.
-The reasons for this are as follows:

 - Data filters: The early filtering of data helps to keep the flood of data to a minimum.

 - Security: It might make sense to forward only the result of an analysis to the next level.
 This can be illustrated using the example of a fingerprint sensor, which should only pass on information as to whether the finger in question has been recognized.
 The actual fingerprint data should not leave the device if it can be avoided.

 - Performance and efficiency: Often, an on-the-spot analysis is required to ensure a distributed analysis and a fast reaction.
 Frequently, historical data is required, too.

 - Failure safety: If data were only saved (and analyzed) in one place (e.g. on-premise), this would create a dramatic SPOF (single point of failure).

 During the creation of IoT and Industry 4.0 solutions, the strategies for saving data must be clearly defined and documented.
 As shown, various criteria play a part here.

 Like data storage, data analysis in IoT applications takes place at all levels.
 This is easy to grasp if you think about the photo app on your smartphone, for example: